It’s not just about getting over the breakup

-Rather than focusing on forgetting, decide that you want to preserve the beautiful, the interesting and all that you learnt from the good and the difficult times.
+Rather than focusing on forgetting, choose to preserve the beautiful, the interesting and everything you learnt from the good and the difficult times.
 And, importantly, learn to be grateful for all that!

-You'll have the learnings from these life experiences forever more in your own personal toolkit.
-They’ll always be there to help you next time you encounter a difficult or upsetting situation.
+Know, that you have the learnings from these life experiences forevermore in your own personal toolkit.
+They’ll always be there to help you next time you encounter a difficult or upsetting situation, as undoubtedly you will.

 Part 1, Part 2